 “Which is not true of the Idra and the Zohar: they have no simple meaning at all.
 And the author never intended a simple meaning for the words at all.
 And there are passages where the simple meaning is pure heresy!
 And if you would translate these words to another language, you will have elevated the simple meaning to ‘truth,’ because a translation is (assumed to be) true.
 But in truth, the simple meaning of these words is not true.”

-The bottom line is that we really can’t know exactly what the Zohar meant.
-But we can be sure that this most modern of prayers – מודה אני – is unlikely to be its true expression.
+The bottom line is, that we really can’t know exactly what the Zohar meant.
+But we should hesitate before taking this fairly modern prayer as a literal expression of mainstream Jewish belief.

 Why Black Hats?